ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The access token associated with the OSCORE Security Context becomes invalid, for example due to expiration or revocation.

-* The authentication credential of C (of RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC session whose PRK\_out was used to establish the OSCORE Security Context.
+* The authentication credential of C (of RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC session to establish the OSCORE Security Context.

 After a new access token is successfully uploaded to RS, and a new OSCORE Security Context is established between C and RS, messages still in transit that were protected with the previous OSCORE Security Context might not be successfully verified by the recipient, since the old OSCORE Security Context might have been discarded.
 This means that messages sent shortly before C has uploaded the new access token to RS might not be successfully accepted by the recipient.